rm-hull/polyhedra/README.md

 suitable format suitable for consumption by the [wireframes](https://github.com/rm-hull/wireframes) library.

-A gallery of all the tumbling 3D polyhedra can be found at [TODO](http://programming-enchiladas.destructuring-bind.org/rm-hull/00000000).
+A gallery of all the tumbling 3D polyhedra can be found at [3D Polyhedra Taxonomy](http://programming-enchiladas.destructuring-bind.org/rm-hull/9261323).

 ## References